d2l-ai/d2l-en/chapter_appendix-mathematics-for-deep-learning/statistics.md

 ## Conducting Hypothesis Tests

 The most commonly encountered topic in statistical inference is hypothesis testing.
 While hypothesis testing was popularized in the early 20th century, the first use can be traced back to John Arbuthnot in the 1700s.
 John tracked 80-year birth records in London and concluded that more men were born than women each year.
-Following that, the modern significance testing is the intelligence heritage by Karl Pearson who invented $p$-value and Pearson's chi-squared test), William Gosset who is the father of Student's t-distribution, and Ronald Fisher who initialed the null hypothesis and the significance test.
+Following that, the modern significance testing is the intelligence heritage by Karl Pearson who invented $p$-value and Pearson's chi-squared test, William Gosset who is the father of Student's t-distribution, and Ronald Fisher who initialed the null hypothesis and the significance test.

 A *hypothesis test* is a way of evaluating some evidence against the default statement about a population.
 We refer the default statement as the *null hypothesis* $H_0$, which we try to reject using the observed data.
 Here, we use $H_0$ as a starting point for the statistical significance testing.
 The *alternative hypothesis* $H_A$ (or $H_1$) is a statement that is contrary to the null hypothesis.
 A null hypothesis is often stated in a declarative form which posits a relationship between variables.
 It should reflect the brief as explicit as possible, and be testable by statistics theory.